 Why not take this small step if you can save your business some money and protect the environment at the same time?

 Another way in which your business can be environmentally friendly is by encouraging employees to arrive to work using a method of transportation that will help to reduce your company’s carbon footprint.

 You could encourage staff to either walk, cycle or take public transport to work at least once a week.
 Alternatively, you could organise a work carpool.

 This will help to position your company as environmentally friendly given that employees are showing their commitment to protecting the environment.

 So why not try out the above ideas to witness for yourself how they can help your business and protect the environment?

-If you’re organisation requires staff on either a part time, contract or permanent basis, please Get in touch with our specialised consultants today who will be happy to help you.
+If your organisation requires staff on either a part-time, contract or permanent basis, please Get in touch with our specialised consultants today who will be happy to help you.